The best Italy travel guide

 Iconic monuments like the Colosseum, the Circus Maximus, Sant'Angelo Castle, the Pantheon, the Spanish Steps and Fontana di Trevi.

 Venice - One of the loveliest parts of the Adriatic coast, Venice (also called Serenissima) with its canals, bridges, its squares, and monuments, the characteristic Gondola.
-Its kind of nightlife and the shopping in the little traditional shops.
+Its nightlife and the shopping in the little traditional shops.

 Florence - The first art heritage city of Italy, the cradle of the Italian language and culture, the symbol of the Renaissance.